Free Consultation

 Domestic Violence Lawyer Representing Clients in North Las Vegas and Henderson

 If you have been accused of family or dating violence, it is important to act quickly.
 The sooner you consult with legal counsel, the better chance you have of making informed legal decisions from the very beginning.
-Attorney Michael Pariente is an accomplished domestic violence lawyer in Las Vegas who will analyze your case, and help you develop the best defense possible.
+Attorney Michael Pariente is an accomplished domestic violence attorney in Las Vegas who will analyze your case and help you develop the best defense possible.

 Currently, Michael Pariente has taken several misdemeanor domestic violence cases to the United States Supreme Court because he is trying to change the law to give those accused of domestic violence the right to a jury trial.
 Under current Nevada law, a person facing these charges cannot receive a jury trial.

-Request your initial consultation by calling our firm at (702) 466-1871 or contacting us online today to speak with an experienced Las Vegas domestic violence attorney.
+Request your initial consultation by calling our firm at (702) 466-1871 or contacting us online today to speak with an experienced domestic violence attorney in Las Vegas.

 What Is Domestic Violence?